Barracuda10/GTANoRandoms/README.md

   </li>
   <li>Due to game default set matchmaking on, it will automatically turn matchmaking back on while starting it and closing it.</li>
   <li>This program will not work when using VPN or proxy.</li>
-  <li>If randoms still join while matchmaking off, please click Options->Edit Hosts File, it will pop up a text file, <br>Then check following codes in picture showed below look exactly same in that text file<br>Hint: find this code: "127.0.0.1 mm-gta5-prod.ros.rockstargames.com", and make sure there is no "#" in front of it<br>
+  <li>If randoms still join while matchmaking off, please click Options->Edit Hosts File, it will pop up a text file, <br>Then check following codes in picture showed below look exactly same in that text file.<br>Hint: find and verify this code: "127.0.0.1 mm-gta5-prod.ros.rockstargames.com", make sure there is no "#" in front of it.<br>
     <details>
       <summary>Click to see that picture</summary>
       <br>
       <img src="https://github.com/Barracuda10/others/blob/master/MatchmakingSwitch/hosts_enabled.png"><br>
     </details>
   </li>
   <li>This program will not modified any other file except the one showed below.
-This program is based on network so it won't modified game play<br>
+This program is based on network so it won't modified game play.<br>
     <details>
       <summary>Click to see file this tool will be modified</summary>
       &nbsp;&nbsp;-&nbsp;&nbsp;Hosts&nbsp;&nbsp[PATH]%WINDIR%\system32\drivers\etc\hosts<br>